Skip to main content

 }

-Web3Auth's server-side verification extends not only to users authenticated via the provided social logins, but also to those using external wallets.
+Web3Auth's server-side verification extends not only to users authenticated via the social/federated logins, but also to those using external wallets.
 This flexibility ensures that dApps can authenticate Web3Auth users in their backend systems, regardless of the authentication method used on the frontend.

 Sample ID Token payload